-- Certain new features like the AVI to MPEG-1 Encoder require the additional installation of specific Microsoft Multimedia components like DirectX.
+- Procession of Specific Microsoft Multimedia components like DirectX.
 In some cases, these components are not available for certain versions of the Windows® operating system.
 In these situations, the specific feature may be disabled or only offer limited functionality.
-We will include these components on your Media Maker installation CD or you may be required to download these components from the appropriate Microsoft download site should you wish to use the corresponding feature.
-We strongly advise you to visit these download sites and determine if these components are suitable for your system. - N The installation of additional components like Microsoft's DirectX may place additional requirements on your hardware and installed software.
+Where possible, we will include these components on your NTI Media Maker 9 installation CD or you may be required to download these components from the appropriate Microsoft download site should you wish to use the corresponding feature.
+We strongly advise you to visit these download sites and determine if these components are suitable for your system. - The installation of additional components like Microsoft's DirectX may place additional requirements on your hardware and installed software.
 Please consult the support site for these components before installing a component to make sure that your system meets these requirements.
 In some cases, like DirectX V8, the components cannot be uninstalled without a complete reinstallation of the Windows® operating system!